sfoulsham/sfoulsham/README.md

 ## Hi, I'm Scarlett! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-- I'm studying computational data science at the University of Sydney.
+- I'm studying data science at the University of Sydney.
 - I'm passionate about data analytics and visualisations especially when used for buisness insights.
 - My current languages and technologies are Python, R, Excel, Figma, and Adobe XD and I hope to soon learn Tableau.
 - Please reach out with any advice or feedback! :)